Somewhere in Time

 “Come back to me,” were the words brought to mind upon entry into this historic property.
 These famous words, spoken by Elise McKenna, played by Jane Seymore in the 1980 film Somewhere in Time, set the stage for a journey back in time.
 In the film, Richard Collier, played by Christopher Reeves, accepts Elise’s invitation and travels back to 1912 where they fall in love.

 Entering this grand historic 1901 mansion conjured up feelings of romantic interludes and visions of scenes from an earlier era.
-So, I accepted the invitation “come back with me” letting myself be transported to “somewhere in time.”
+So, I accepted the invitation “come back to me,” letting my imagination transport me to “somewhere in time.”

 Pulling open the large wooden door, I entered the grand foyer.
-My mind and spirit were drawn back to the turn of the 20th Century by the architectural perfection of this Victorian Style mansion.
+My mind and spirit were drawn back to the turn of the twentieth century by the architectural perfection of this Victorian-style mansion.
 Fine wood details throughout make for a graceful and historic appeal.
-Ceiling beams, crown molding, a grand staircase, and the fireplace mantel, unite in artistic symmetry forming an elegant frame for this work of art.
-Within the frame is a rich montage of red, green, blue and gold colors.
-Antique lamps, accessories and furniture amalgamate creating a feeling that I had merged and become a part of this fine masterpiece.
+Ceiling beams, crown molding, a grand staircase, and the fireplace mantel unite in artistic symmetry forming an elegant frame for this work of art.
+Within the frame is a rich montage of red, green, blue, and gold colors.
+Antique lamps, accessories, and furniture amalgamate creating a feeling that I had merged and become part of this fine masterpiece.
 I was drawn by the warm glow of the fireplace on the far wall.
 Two perfectly placed chairs face the flames forming an inviting alcove on the cold winter night.

 One afternoon, we visited this historic landmark.
 Stables and practice rings stretch for blocks on all sides of the track.
 The large track with a stadium on one side is still and empty during these cold winter months.
 Peeking through the fence, I imagined what this scene would have looked and sounded like in 1912 during summer festivities — women in long pastel summer dresses and elaborate flowered hats and men in linen suits and top hats chatting amongst themselves.
 The stomping of the horses hooves are drowned out as the winning horse crosses the finish line and the crowd cheers.